[logo] [logo]

 AndironsIron bars to support logs in a fire.
 Firedogs.

-AnticipationPayment in advance of receipt.
-Usually telling Trustees not to allow it.
+AnticipationPayment in advance of annuities etc. Usually telling Trustees not to allow it.

 ArmigerA person entitled to bear arms.
 An Esquire.